Nikon: Entry-level (Consumer, DX sensor)

+Nikon digital file naming

+Nikon's raw image format is NEF, for Nikon Electronic File.
+The "DSCN" prefix for image files stands for "Digital Still Camera – Nikon."

 Photo optics

 Lenses for Nikon Z-mount

-Nikon introduced the Z-mount in 2018 for their system of digital full-frame and APS-C (DX) mirrorless cameras.
+Nikon introduced the Z-mount in 2018 for its system of digital full-frame (FX) and APS-C (DX) mirrorless cameras.

+Lenses for Nikon 1-mount

+Nikon introduced the 1-mount in 2011 for its system of digital crop-sensor CX format mirrorless cameras.
+They were produced until 2018, when the Z-mount was introduced.

 Lenses for F-mount cameras

 The Nikon F-mount is a type of interchangeable lens mount developed by Nikon for its 35 mm Single-lens reflex cameras.
-The F-mount was first introduced on the Nikon F camera in 1959.
+The F-mount was first introduced on the Nikon F film camera in 1959.
+Starting in 1999, it was also used on their line of DSLR cameras, starting with the Nikon D1.
+This includes the IX-Nikkor zoom lenses.

+Lenses for Nikon S-mount

+Nikon introduced the S-mount in 1948 with its line of rangefinder cameras.
+They were produced until 1967.

 Electronic flash units

 Nikon uses the term Speedlight for its electronic flashes.
 Recent models include the SB-R200, SB-300, SB-400, SB-600, SB-700, SB-800, SB-900, SB-910, SB-5000 and R1C1.

+Since the release of the SB-5000 in 2016, there have been no new flash units released.